If you’re involved in an accident, don’t panic, here are some tips to make the process a little less daunting and scary:

 Remember, accidents happen, so keep a cool head and do your best to do the right thing.
 In circumstances where you have suffered physical or psychological injuries as a result of the accident, it’s best to engage an experienced transport accident lawyer as early as possible.

 We're here to help.
-If you would like to enquire about a motor vehicle accident claim, simply get in touch online or call us on 1800 555 777 to find out where you stand.
+If you would like to enquire about a motor vehicle accident claim, contact us online or call us on 1800 555 777 to find out where you stand.